csmangum/opusagent/docs/FastAgent.md

 ## Conclusion

-FastAgent represents a new approach to real-time voice agent development: combining the speed and modularity of FastAPI, the rigor of finite-state control, and the intelligence of reasoning-capable agents.
-With Finite State Agents (FSA), FastAgent provides a foundation for scalable, safe, and satisfying conversational experiences in telephony environments.
+OpusAgent represents a new approach to real-time voice agent development: combining the speed and modularity of FastAPI, the rigor of finite-state control, and the intelligence of reasoning-capable agents.
+With Finite State Agents (FSA), OpusAgent provides a foundation for scalable, safe, and satisfying conversational experiences in telephony environments.

 ---